 A) Application to Determine Reserves.
-A Standard Scenario Reserve shall be determined for each of the contracts falling under the scope of the Guideline by applying the Standard Scenario Method described in section A3.3).
+A Standard Scenario Reserve shall be determined for each of the contracts falling under the scope of the Guideline by applying section A3.3).
 This includes those contracts to which the Alternative Methodology is applied.

-The Standard Scenario Method-Reserve for a contracts with guaranteeds living benefits or guaranteed death benefits is based on a requires a seriatim-projection of the account value and based on specified returns for supporting assets.
-Supporting assets are initially set equal to the account value, and an An initial drop is applied to both the supporting assets and account value on the valuation date.
-Subsequently, assets account values are projected at the rate applied to account values plus specified rates earned by the supporting assets less contract and fund charges margin.
-Additionally, The assumptions for the projection of account values and margins are prescribed in section A3.3)C).
-For any contract with guarantees the Standard Scenario Reserve includes the eash flows for certain contract provisions, including any guaranteed living and death benefits provided using the prescribed assumptions in section A3.3)C).
-Thus for any contract with guarantees, the calculation of the Standard Scenario Reserve will reflect the greatest present value of the benefit payments in excess of account values applied over the present value of accumulated projected cost of guaranteed benefits less the revenue produced by the margins allowed in A3.3)C).
+The Standard Scenario Reserve for a contract with guaranteed living benefits or guaranteed death benefits is based on a projection of the account value based on specified returns for supporting assets equal to the account value.
+An initial drop is applied to the supporting assets and account value on the valuation date.
+Subsequently, account values are projected at specified rates earned by the supporting assets less contract and fund charges.
+The assumptions for the projection of account values and margins are prescribed in section A3.3)C).
+For any contract with guarantees the Standard Scenario Reserve includes the greatest present value of the benefit payments in excess of account values applied over the present value of revenue produced by the margins.